ASAP Program Features

 Summer Institute

-The Aspiring Scholars and Professionals (ASAP) program begins each year with a nine-week summer institute on the campus of Princeton University.
+The Aspiring Scholars and Professionals (ASAP) program begins each year with an eight-week summer institute on the campus of Princeton University.
+Interns in ASAP commit to working full time (36.25 hours per week) on program activities and are therefore discouraged from holding other employment during the duration of the program.
 Participating students have the option of a residential experience, in which they stay in a Princeton dormitory for the period of the summer institute, or a commuter experience, in which they travel to Princeton various times each week for program activities.
 Housing for residential students, and transportation for commuting students, is covered as part of the ASAP award.

 Summer Institute Workshops

-The Postgraduate Pathways Summer Institute (PPSI) brings together ASAP interns with students in Princeton's Mellon Mays Undergraduate Fellowship (MMUF) program to engage with a curriculum of two-hour professional development workshops (once per week) and research methods workshops (twice per week) taught by Princeton University staff members, graduate students, or faculty members.
+The Postgraduate Pathways Summer Institute (PPSI) brings together ASAP interns with students in Princeton's Mellon Mays Undergraduate Fellowship (MMUF) program to engage with a curriculum of professional development and research methods workshops taught by Princeton University staff members, graduate students, or faculty members.
+The three-hour workshops take place three times a week during the summer institute.

 Mentored Internship Placement